- Find Help

 The following states have enacted legislation to implement Lifespan Respite Programs: Oregon, Nebraska, Wisconsin.
 Many other states that have enacted legislation may have limited or more expansive programs.
 For more information on which states are in the National Respite Network Lifespan program, click on this link.

 Each State Lifespan Respite Program has been adapted to meet their individual state needs, but there should be a coordinated approach to ensure respite services for those in need.
-Some of the Lifespan respite programs have established community-based networks that rely on the use of local partnerships including family caregivers, providers, state and federally funded programs, area agencie on aging, non-profit organiztions, health services, schools, local businesses, faith communities and volunteers.
+Some of the Lifespan respite programs have established community-based networks that rely on the use of local partnerships including family caregivers, providers, state and federally funded programs, area agency on aging, non-profit organizations, health services, schools, local businesses, faith communities and volunteers.
 In all Lifespan states other than Oklahoma, local networks are the central point of contact for families and caregivers seeking respite and related support regardless of age, income, race, ethnicity, special need or situation.
 Respite stipends may be limited by income eligibility.
 Providing a single point of contact for families to access respite information and services is crucial to assisting families in helping themselves.

 Financing Respite Care